Paradise (2025 TV series): Production

 In April 2023, it was reported that Hulu had commissioned the series by 20th Television written by Dan Fogelman who is also executive producer via Rhode Island Ave.
 Productions, along with Jess Rosenthal.
 Sterling K. Brown and John Hoberg are also executive producers.
 Brown was also expected to star in the series.

 In February 2024, James Marsden was cast as the president, with Julianne Nicholson and Sarah Shahi also joining the cast.
 In November 2024, Nicole Brydon Bloom, Aliyah Mastin and Percy Daggs IV joined the cast.

 In February 2025, Hulu renewed the series for a second season.
 In March 2025, Shailene Woodley joined the second season in a recurring role.
-Thomas Doherty was added to the cast of the second season as a recurring guest star.
-In October 2025, Patrick Fischler joined cast in a recurring capacity.
+In April 2025, Thomas Doherty, Michael McGrady, and Timothy Omundson were added to the cast of the second season as recurring guest stars.
+In June 2025, Ryan Michelle Bathe joined the second season in a guest capacity.
+In October 2025, Patrick Fischler joined the cast in a recurring capacity for the second season.
+In April 2026, Julianna Margulies joined the cast in a recurring capacity for the third season.

 Filming began under the title Paradise City in Los Angeles in February 2024.
 Production on the second season began in March 2025.

+In March 2026, Hulu renewed the series for a third and final season, which concluded filming on August 14, 2026.